Physician Assistant College Admissions Test (PA-CAT)Evidence-based assessment of academic preparedness

 “Our program participated in the research and testing of the PA-CAT because we see its potential.
 It will be good for applicants to identify and provide the opportunity to improve competence in specific subject areas between taking the exam and matriculating into a PA program.”

-The Physician Assistant College Admission Test (PA-CAT™) is a specialized test that is designed to measure applicant knowledge and application in key prerequisite science subjects typically required for PA school.
+Exam Master’s Physician Assistant College Admission Test (PA-CAT) is a specialized discipline-specific exam that is designed to measure applicant knowledge and application in key prerequisite science subjects typically required for PA school.
 The PA-CAT measures general academic ability and scientific knowledge necessary for success in the demanding Physician Assistant curriculum.
-The PA-CAT has been developed specifically for use by PA educators and admissions experts as part of a holistic admissions process.
+The PA-CAT has been developed specifically for use by PA educators and their admissions departments as part of a holistic admissions process.

 Facts About the PA-CAT

-- 240-item assessment covering 9 science subject areas
+- PA-CAT Exam is a 240-item assessment covering 9 science subject areas

 - Field-tested with over 1700 examinees at 36 PA programs

-- Cost: $228 (includes the test center fee for standard administration)
+- Cost: $228 (includes the test center fee for standard administration).
+Learn about our Fee Assistance Program.

 Why the PA-CAT

-Over the last five years applications to PA school have risen dramatically.
-This is partly a result of the increase in the number of accredited PA programs in the U.S. The increase in applications also reflects the strong interest in the profession for those looking to work as a health-care provider.
-A typical PA program receives many hundreds of applications for only 40-60 available incoming seats.
+Over the last five years, applications to PA programs have risen dramatically.
+This is partly a result of the increase in the number of accredited PA programs in the U.S. The increase in applications also reflects the strong interest in the physician assistant profession for those looking to work as a healthcare provider.
+A typical PA program receives many hundreds of applications for only 36 to 48 available incoming seats.

 PA educators have expressed a strong interest in having an admissions instrument that would help them better select from a large group of qualified applicants.
 Such an exam would save two of the biggest challenges facing PA admissions professionals: